BlenderAid/Asset-Flinger/README.md

 * Support for .blend objects and materials + their thumbnails

 ## Known Bugs:
+* When using Your Library, the Asset Flinger menu displys the whole path to your library.
+Should be only the folder's name
 * While in the Asset Flinger menu and doing an Alt-Tab to switch programs, and then coming back to Blender, the menu appears to all 3D views.
 Very annoying.